 Local Town and Parish Councils are not currently subject to the same financial constraints and a number have taken on local assets or contribute towards the costs of some services.
-Examples include community centres, public conveniences, CCTV, play areas / MUGAs, passenger shelters and grounds maintenance in parks.
+Examples include community centres, public conveniences, CCTV, play areas / MUGAs and passenger shelters.
 This work is ongoing and the programme of transfers is maintained under review by a committee of the Council.